-CONGRATULATIONS on your purchase of a Holley carburetor!
+CONGRATULATIONS on your Holley® carburetor purchase!
 We feel that you have purchased the finest performance carburetor manufactured today.
-Should you need information or parts assistance, please contact our Technical Service Department at 1-270-781-9741 or 1-866-GOHOLLEY, Monday through Friday, 7 a.m. to 5 p.m.
+Should you need information or parts assistance, please contact our Technical Service Department at 1-270-781-9741, Monday through Friday, 8 a.m. to 5 p.m.
 CST.
 Please have the part number of the product you purchased on hand when you call.

-To preserve warranty, these instructions must be read and followed thoroughly before and during installation.
+To preserve the warranty, these instructions must be read and followed thoroughly before and during installation.